asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/RTP-engine-replacement/RTP-task-list.md

----

-**WARNING!:**
+!!! warning
     This section currently is saying to pass the RFC 4733 payload to the encoder.
 Previous language on this page said to pass `ast_frame` payloads to the encoder, which are different.
 This probably means that the `encode()` method should have its input parameters broken up a bit more.
 For instance, instead of `encode(voice_frame)`, it should be `encode(timestamp, marker_bit, raw_voice_data)`.
 This way, when it comes time to encode RFC 4733 DTMF, this works just as well.

----
+[//]: # (end-warning)

 Add support for multiple remote media sources